On this page:

 The FDA refers to software functions that are device functions as “device software functions.”
 Device software functions may include “Software as a Medical Device (SaMD)” and “Software in a Medical Device (SiMD).”
 If a software function that meets the definition of a device is deployed on a mobile platform, it may be referred to as a “mobile medical app.”
 Information on mobile medical applications and how they are regulated is available on the Mobile Medical Applications page.

 The FDA considers software intended to be used for one or more medical purposes that perform these purposes without being part of a hardware medical device to be software as a medical device.
 More information is available on the Software as a Medical Device page.

-If you are still unsure whether your product would be considered a mobile medical application or software as a medical device, please contact firstname.lastname@example.org.
+If you are still unsure whether your product would be considered a device software function, please contact firstname.lastname@example.org.

 Is your product intended for General Wellness?

 If your product is intended for general wellness use only, and is low risk, it may not be actively regulated by the FDA.
 For more information on how the FDA defines and regulates a general wellness product, please refer to the FDA's guidance document General Wellness: Policy for Low Risk Devices.

 Does your product include drugs or biologics?

 Combination products are therapeutic and diagnostic products which combine drugs, devices and biological products.
 If you believe your device may fit into this category, please refer to the FDA Combination Products page.

 What to do if your product is not a medical device